LuisGC/blog/content/2017/05/Romantikstrasse-the-Romantic-Road_2.md

   <div class="caption">Kremsmünster Library<br />Source: My own pictures - <a href="http://creativecommons.org/licenses/by-sa/3.0/"><i>CC BY-NC-SA</i></a></div>
 </div>

-We've planned to expend a couple of hours there, but finally we were there all morning so we had lunch just there, in a traditional restaurant inside the Abbey grounds: [Stiftsschank](http://www.stiftsschank-kremsmuenster.or.at/).
+We've planned to be in Kremsmünster just a couple of hours , but finally we were there all morning so we had to lunch just there, in a traditional restaurant inside the Abbey grounds: [Stiftsschank](http://www.stiftsschank-kremsmuenster.or.at/).
 It was great so we recommend it as well.

 ## Scharnstein

+**Scharnstein** stands out for its variety of hiking trails, since it's surrounded by forests and mountains.
+It's also near [Totes Gebirge](https://en.wikipedia.org/wiki/Totes_Gebirge), a picturesque mountain range part of the Limestone Alps.

+Our extended visit to the Kremsmünster Abbey forced us to expend less time here, but at least we could do some light hiking.
+We made one of the short but typical routes, climbing from the town to the **ruins of the Scharnstein Castle**.
+Both the ascent and the exploration of the ruins were fantastic.
+We were lucky enough to be completely alone, so it was a relaxing experience and a total immersion in the Nature that surrounded us.
+The views were excellent, with the remains of the castle with the huge Almtal valley behind.

 ## Traunkirchen